Dutchman Van Gogh finally meets Norway's Munch

 By juxtaposing works like "The Scream", Munch's best known painting of a tormented soul, against Van Gogh's "The Bridge of Trinquetaille", the creators explore similarities in their visions of life.

-Both painters broke from traditional styles, working with forms that embraced deep swirling colors or thick dabs.
+Both painters broke from traditional styles, working with forms that embraced deep swirling colours or thick dabs.
 Though they both spent time in Paris in the mid-1880s, their paths never crossed.

 "Through their experiences of suffering and pain as well as their ability to see beauty in the smallest things, they were able to render that personal experience in their art," said Van Gogh Museum curator Maite van Dijk.